 What is it?

 Taiyaki is a common street snack in Japan.
 It’s a warm fish-shaped dessert commonly filled with red bean paste (anko).
-The name “Taiyaki” and the shape come from the fish tai (鯛, red sea bream) and yaki meaning cooking.
+The name “Taiyaki” and the shape come from the fish tai (鯛, red sea bream) and yaki, meaning cooking.

 Why you’ll love it

-First off, the fish shape is super kawaii, and secondly, it’s a warm cake-like dessert with sweet red bean paste in it, who doesn’t love that?!
+First off, the fish shape is super kawaii, and secondly, it’s a warm cake-like dessert with sweet red bean paste in it.
+Who doesn’t love that?!

 Vegan Options: